etc1290/Stembase/log.md

  File tagging system

 @@@ Bug and future planning
-	1. Fix Removemenu not show up
-		-- finished
 	2. Custom drag and drop function
-	3. Rewrite mntupdate to id-based function
-		-- finished
 	4. Collapse groups only when leave parent groups or second members
 	5. Show error when drag into the same source groups
 	6. Prevent right-click the contextmenu firing
 	7. Merge mnt-get function into mnt-query
+	8. Rewrite or remove uxselect function in index-tag
+	9. If data is already exist in monitored group remove that from movemenu
+	10. Display no valid groups when no viable bgroups can be added

+---
+	## 2023.06.27		version 0.7.7.1
+	-- Clear wasted codes
+	-- Rewrite function
+	# Changed
+	1. Add removemenu to monitored groups
+		-- finished

 ---
 	## 2023.06.26		version 0.7.7